landscape-ecohydrology/landscape-ecohydrology.github.io/Opportunities/README.md

 ### How to Apply

+The funded positions above are [**closed.**]{.underline} The following instructions below is only for informational purposes only.

-If you have questions and/or are interested in joining our group, please contact Dr. Frederick Cheng as soon as possible ([fycheng\@colostate.edu](mailto:fycheng@colostate.edu)) with the subject line "Prospective graduate student".
-Preliminary contact by **Nov 1, 2023** is preferred so that we can chat to see if the position will be a good fit.
+If you have questions and/or are interested in joining our group, please contact Dr. Frederick Cheng as soon as possible with the subject line "Prospective graduate student - \<Your name\>".
+Preliminary contact by **Nov 1** is preferred so that we can chat to see if the position will be a good fit.
 All qualified applications reaching out prior to Nov 1 will be considered; however, only applicants selected for interviews will be contacted.
 Students from underrepresented groups in environmental sciences are highly encouraged to apply.
 Please include the following in your email:

 1. A copy of your CV
 2. A brief description of why you are interested in joining our group
 3. A brief description of any prior research activities, and/or relevant skills (please note that direct research experience, and the listed skills above are not required for admission)
 4. A brief summary of your current and future career/educational interests

-Formal applications to the University of Virginia are due January 15, 2024 for the fall 2024 semester, but sponsorship by a faculty member is essential.
+Formal applications to the University of Virginia are typically due \~January 15 for the fall term of the same year, but sponsorship by a faculty member is essential.
 See <https://evsc.as.virginia.edu/prospective-graduate-students> for further information on the formal application process.

+## [Undergraduate Opportunities]{.underline}

+Undergraduate research positions will be available starting Spring 2024.
+Our group will offer volunteer/paid/for-credit opportunities, depending on the scope of work and available funds.
+Interested students should contact Dr. Cheng with the subject line ""Prospective graduate student - \<Your name\>".

+Depending on the current needs of the group, tasks will be in support of the current research activities and can be on or more of the following: literature review, data processing, data visualization, running models/code, exploratory data analysis, etc. Some familiarity with a computational language (R, Python, MATLAB, etc.) is recommended, but further guidance will be provided.

+Students wishing to develop their research skills further and/or enter the Distinguished Majors Program should contact Dr. Cheng early in advance to discuss possible research projects.